KRIShark/DatasetCreatorUI-py/README.md

   - **Select a Label:**

-    - Before drawing a box, select a label by pressing number keys **1-9** on your keyboard.
+    - Before drawing a box, select a label by pressing number keys starting from **1** on your keyboard.
     - The selected label will be printed in the console.

   - **Add a Box:**